 Every business should consider investing in D&O insurance, including non-profit organisations.
 Your company does not have to have an income of millions for your directors and officers to be personally sued over their management of company affairs.

-D&O insurance will cover a large range of personal liability for any director and officer at duty.
-The insurance is crucial for members in these roles as they bear plenty of responsibilities and business plans don’t always go as imagined.
-Any mistake that occurs under your leadership will put you in danger and you will face the claim.
-With D&O insurance you and your officers can focus more on what matters to the business.
+D&O insurance will cover an extensive range of personal liability for any director and officer at duty.
+Insurance is crucial for members in these roles as they bear plenty of responsibilities and business plans don’t always go as imagined.
+Any mistake under your leadership will put you in danger, and you will face the claim.
+With D&O insurance, you and your officers can focus more on what matters to the business.

 Hence it is crucial for any company, small or big, to purchase D&O insurance to protect managers, HR and yourself from these risks and any unforeseen mistakes.
 D&O insurance has its limits, depending on the case and seriousness of the claim.
 D&O insurance will not always be able to protect you from imprisonment or any other intense lawsuits where the manager is evidently at fault.
 However, it is the best insurance to invest in to deal with surprise lawsuits.
 With D&O insurance, directors and officers can avoid financial loss, company shutdowns and unwanted negative reputations.